 Editor in Chief for the American Journal of Men’s Health, Demetrius Porche, DNS, RN, sums it up: “Men put their health last.
 Most men’s thinking is, if they can live up to their roles in society, then they’re healthy.”

-Encourage the older men in your life to choose a proactive stance toward healthcare to help reduce their danger of being diagnosed with these key men’s health risks:
+Encourage the older men in your life to choose a proactive stance toward healthcare to help reduce their danger of being diagnosed with these common elderly health problems in senior men: